docQodly/docs/docs/language/DataClassClass.md

 #### Description

-The `.new( )` function <!-- REF #DataClassClass.new().Summary -->creates in memory and returns a new blank entity related to the Dataclass<!-- END REF -->.
+The `.new()` function <!-- REF #DataClassClass.new().Summary -->creates in memory and returns a new blank entity related to the Dataclass<!-- END REF -->.

-The entity object is created in memory and is not saved in the database until the [`.save( )`](EntityClass.md#save) function is called.
+The entity object is created in memory and is not saved in the database until the [`.save()`](EntityClass.md#save) function is called.
 If the entity is deleted before being saved, it cannot be recovered.

-**4D Server**: In client-server, if the primary key of the corresponding table is auto-incremented, it will be calculated when the entity is saved on the server.

 All attributes of the entity are initialized with the **null** value.
+If the primary key of the dataclass is autoincremented, it will be calculated when the entity is saved on the server.

 #### Example